peter2520/Interactive-Lab-Hub/Lab 1/README.md

 Present your ideas to the other people in your breakout room (or in small groups).
 You can just get feedback from one another or you can work together on the other parts of the lab.

 \*\***Summarize feedback you got here.**\*\*
+After presenting my ideas to my friend Hau Chu and Alan Hsieh, they thought the idea of recycling sensor and hiking device are the most creative ones.
+I think the recycling sensor is more useful for more people in daily life.

+Developing prototype devices with color lights are sufficient.
+However, adding sounds or vibration can make the interaction/instruction more explicit in further steps.

 ## Part B. Act out the Interaction